ScottWales/dataportal/README.md

 The data portal is configured using Vagrant and Puppet - Vagrant boots the virtual machine and Puppet configures it.

-You will need Vagrant installed on your local machine, e.g.
+You will need Vagrant installed on your local machine (make sure its version 1.1 or later), e.g.

     apt-get install vagrant